Six key transfer pricing considerations for multinational companies

 Many factors can affect the level of a company’s transfer pricing risk, and it is critical to gain a clear understanding of where your transfer pricing risk lies in order to mobilize the appropriate resources to mitigate such risk.
 Some factors to consider may include (but are not limited to):

-- Nature of the transactions.
-The tax authorities will perceive that transactions involving intangibles involve higher risk than sales of inventory.
+- Nature of the transactions: The tax authorities will perceive that transactions involving intangibles present higher potential for abuse than sales of inventory.

-- Tax attributes of the taxpayer.
-Entities that consistently report losses are more likely to attract the attention of tax authorities looking for taxpayers with faulty transfer pricing as than entities that report consistent profits.
+- Tax attributes of the taxpayer: Entities that consistently report losses are more likely to attract the attention of tax authorities looking for taxpayers with faulty transfer pricing as opposed to entities that report consistent profits.

 While transfer pricing rules can be complex and can impose many documentation requirements, they present significant opportunities for taxpayers to minimize their tax burden.
 In many cases, an economic study will unearth opportunities to adjust transfer pricing practices in a way that reduces a company's overall global tax burden.
 Without a thorough analysis, these opportunities may be lost.